-The Henry Saunders House, built for Henry Saunders around 1796, is a story-and-a-half, three-bay, hall-parlor plan, beaded weatherboard house.
-The dwelling is distinguished by bracketed Flemish-bond brick gable-end walls and rests on a raised brick basement.
+This Isle of Wight County house was built for Henry Saunders around 1796.
+It is a story-and-a-half, three-bay, hall-parlor-plan, beaded weatherboard house.
+The Henry Saunders House, also known as the Eley House, is distinguished by bracketed Flemish-bond brick gable-end walls and rests on a raised brick basement.
 The gable roof has modern wooden shingles with a box cornice and classical bed molds at the roofline.
 Three gabled dormers light the south slope of the roof.
 A frame lean-to wing with a room and a porch was added in the 19th century, when a one-story kitchen wing was also appended to the eastern end of the dwelling.
-In size and in numbers and kinds of spaces, the house resembled those owned by other late 18th-century Isle of Wight farmers who fell just below the countywide and statewide elite.
-Some of the interior architectural elements are displayed at the Smithsonian Institution to illustrate the life of late 18th-century Tidewater farmers.
+In size and in numbers and kinds of spaces, the house resembled those owned by other late-18th-century Isle of Wight farmers who fell just below the countywide and statewide elite.
+Some of the interior architectural elements of the Henry Saunders House are displayed at the Smithsonian Institution to illustrate the life of late-18th-century Tidewater farmers.

 VLR: Virginia Landmarks Register

 NRHP: National Register of Historic Places